www.musicalschwartz.com > Working > Review

 Charles Durning (Tootsie, Best Little Whorehouse in Texas) follows as retiree Joe and the song (the aptly-named "Joe") is as cute as ever.
 Fireman Matt Landers, salesman Mark Neely and copy boy David Patrick Kelly (Twin Peaks) bookend Patti LaBelle in scene virtually identical to the original, but not really offering any shining moments.
 Bostwick warbles through "Fathers and Sons" and the entire cast reunites with Terkel to end the video with "Something to Point To".

 As WORKING fans know, the original production only ran for 25 performances, but has found a kind of immortality ever since thanks to continuous local productions.
-While it is nice to have some preservation of the show, it's a shame that it couldn't have been a little better than this one.
-With the advent of the newly revised and updated version, perhaps fans can someday look forward to a second stab at it.
+While it is nice to have some preservation of the show, it's a shame that it couldn't have been a little better than this one. with the advent of the newly revised and updated version, perhaps fans can someday look forward to a second stab at it.

 RETURN TO OUR MAIN PAGE ABOUT WORKING THE MUSICAL, with sheet music, recordings, history, and more